martinesparza/PLV_attention/README.md

 # PLV_attention
 Code from Esparza-Iaizzo et al,.
 2022: 'Long-range alpha-synchronisation as control signal for BCI: A feasibility study'

 Data remains private until the manuscript is accepted by a journal.
 The following code serves as example.
-Script with Figure names recreate the corresponding figures, whereas Stats scripts compute the null distribution of each figure.
+Figure scripts recreate the corresponding figures, whereas Stats scripts compute the null distribution of each.
 Bear in mind, these scripts build on FieldTrip (FieldTrip, RRID: SCR_004849).

 *****